 A full attempt of 24 credits during an academic year is required to be considered a full-time student making satisfactory academic progress toward a degree.
 This should include registration for at least 12 credits per semester and successful completion of at least 12 credits per semester.
 "Full attempt" is defined as the receipt of a final letter grade ("A" [or 4.0 quality points] to "F" [or 0 quality points]) but not the receipt of a "W" or an "I." Successful completion is defined as the receipt of a passing letter grade ("A" [or 4.0 quality points] to "C-" [or 1.7 quality points] in a degree's core courses, and "A" [or 4.0 quality points] to "D" [or 1.0 quality points] in non-major courses).
-Core courses and non-major courses are denoted in the Grade Requirements and Core Courses section of each degree program's Degree Requirements.
-The Registrar makes decisions on student status.
+Core courses and non-major courses section of each degree program's Degree Requirements.
+The Office of the Registrar makes decisions on student status.